samsonajulor/zacrac/README.md

 2. Check email and username uniqueness.
 3. Generate a verification token.
 4. Create a user account with a hashed password.
-5. Build a verification URL.
-6. Respond with success and the verification URL.
+5. Respond with success token to be verified before protected routes can be accessed.